Peachey-Schoorl/malarkey-balderdash-fatuity-bunkum-and-gobbledygook/drafts/Its dull stone eyes staring out at nothing.md

 # Its dull stone eyes staring out at nothing.

 > A town square.
 A small girl.
 A statue of a bull's head.
-Inner turmoil.
+> Inner turmoil.
 Uncertainty.
-A choice.
+A choice

 The statue had been there as long as the town had.
 As neither the statue, nor the town, had any markings stating the year of their creation, no one knew how old either really were.
 Or which came first.